 Ceiling fans do not adjust the temperature in the room.
 They also do not change the temperature of the air itself.
 Instead, they rely on evaporative cooling.
 Ceiling fans provide a breeze that evaporates the sweat or moisture from skin.
 This makes you feel cooler without changing the temperature of the room.

 To save energy, shut the fan off when no one is in the room.
 Because these fans rely on evaporative cooling, they won't keep an empty room cool.

 Use ceiling fans in rooms with a ceiling height of 8 feet or above and with appropriate clearance.
 Mount ceiling fans at least 7 feet from the floor.
-Ideally, install them 8-9 feet from the floor.
-The size of the ceiling fan you need for the room depends on the square feet.
-The larger the room, the larger the fan needed to cool it.
+Ideally, install them 8-9 feet from the floor to allow for optimal airflow.
+For rooms with high ceilings, you can often find downrods that allow the ceiling fan to hang at the appropriate height.